sammou00/sammou00/README.md

 ## About Me

 Hello there!
-I'm Samir, a dedicated Programmer residing in the vibrant city of Brussels.
+I'm Sam, a dedicated Programmer residing in the vibrant city of Brussels.
 My passion lies in crafting elegant solutions through JavaScript and Python, both of which I wield with proficiency.
 Within the realm of software development, I find joy in unraveling complex challenges and transforming ideas into tangible products.